Product

 Permissions

-Permissions are declared under permissions.read and surfaced to the site admin at install time.
+Most bridge permissions are declared under permissions.read and surfaced to the site admin at install time.
+A few v1.x surfaces use sibling gates: permissions.http for outbound HTTPS and permissions.run for scheduled jobs and webhooks.
 Storage is built in and does not require a manifest permission. v1 permissions:

 dsgo.storage.* is always available. dsgo.media.upload is also a special case: every app gets it by default with no permission required, but the runtime gate is the visitor’s WordPress upload_files capability (only Authors+ can actually upload).
 Apps that don’t want their visitors uploading at all can opt out with "media": { "uploads": false } in the manifest.